Exposure to a high level of noise on a regular basis can wreak havoc on the cardiovascular system, according to new research.

 "A growing body of research reveals an association between ambient noise and cardiovascular disease, but the physiological mechanisms behind it have remained unclear," explains Dr. Radfar, adding, "We believe our findings offer an important insight into the biology behind this phenomenon."

 Cardiovascular health is an extremely important topic of study.
-According to the Centers for Disease Control and Prevention (CDC), heart disease is responsible for around
+According to the Centers for Disease Control and Prevention (CDC), heart disease is responsible for around 1 in 4 deaths in the U.S., or about 610,000 deaths each year.

 Many elements can increase the likelihood of developing heart disease.
 While we cannot control some risk factors, such as age, we can influence our overall risk to a certain extent.